 Foods With PQQ

-Pyrroloquinoline quinone is found in a wide range of foods.
-Here's a brief list along with the amounts.
+Pyrroloquinoline quinone is found in many foods.
+Here's a brief list along with the dosages.

 |Fermented soy (natto)||61 ng/g|